 Present Operation - Stockton is the major UP classification yard in Northern California (Figure 13-7).
 It is a flat-switch yard, switching approximately 600 cars per day.
-It supports local and industrial switching, as well as classifying traffic for through trains and handling interchange with connecting railroads.
+It where the second strain the switching, as well as classifying traffic for through trains and nandling interchange with connecting railroads.
 Switching is handled by seven yard engine assignments and five locals.
 Stockton has a cleaning track, a car repair facility and a major locomotive shop.
 UP operates a recently-completed, major intermodal facility at Lathrop, California, approximately seven miles south of Stockton, which replaced a facility located at Stockton.